Release date: June 29, 2007 (United Kingdom)

 14th Arrondissement (Alexander Payne)

 “That was the moment I fell in love with Paris, and Paris fell in love with me.”
 This patchwork in the tapestry of Paris explores the city through the eyes of an American tourist, Carol.
-In French spoken with a very American pronunciation we hear Carol tell her story of Paris.
+In French spoken with a very American accent, we hear Carol tell her story of Paris.
 We follow her through the streets and parks of Paris and she takes us on a journey through her thoughts and feelings.
 It’s in those thoughts and feelings, conjured up by this wonderful city, that the lonely tourist finds herself at home.
 Paris, a beautiful city for those who explore life alone.

 There are many more brilliant scenes, some read like poetry, others play like music, the one thing they have in common is the love they portray for French culture, for French multiculturalism and for the inclusive nature of Paris.
 No matter what race, age or religion; no matter what sexuality or marital status, everyone is connected.
 Paris unifies us all.
 A message made even more poignant by recent events.